 Some people love it, some people hate it.
 And mostly everyone who has it is a 50/50 mix of both.

-I’ll admit, when I first started on the Kinetic team I knew absolutely nothing about insurance and the benefits that came with it.
-Words like co-insurance, deductible and premium sounded like a foreign language I thought I would never begin to understand.
+I’ll admit, when I first started on the Tangelo team I knew absolutely nothing about insurance and the benefits that came with it.
+Words like co-insurance, deductible and premium sounded like a foreign language.
+I thought I would never begin to understand.

-Nearly three years later I definitely wouldn’t define myself as an expert by any means but I do know enough that I feel confident explaining benefits to our patients.
+Nearly three years later I definitely wouldn’t define myself as an expert by any means, but I do know enough that I feel confident explaining benefits to our clients.

-When most patients go to schedule their first appointment, one of the common questions I get is “Do you accept my insurance?”
-We are in-network with most major insurance companies; however the cost per visit varies from patient to patient.
+When most clients go to schedule their first appointment, one of the common questions I get is “Do you accept my insurance?”
+We are in-network with most major insurance companies however, the cost per visit varies from client to client.
 It is purely dependent on the type of plan and benefits that you have.

-The goal of this blog post is to answer and clarify the common questions about insurance coverage so that you as the patient can have more knowledge about what your benefits can do for you.
+The goal of this blog post is to answer the common questions about insurance coverage so you have more knowledge about what your benefits can do for you.

 Now, I’ll walk you through some common terms in the world of insurance benefits.

 What’s a premium?
 A premium is the amount that (you) a subscriber pays each month to have active insurance coverage.
 The cost of a monthly premium can vary based on the type of plan that is chosen.
 Therefore, it is important for you as a client to research and decide how often you think you’ll be using your insurance benefits while balancing the overall costs.